-We're big fans of small world play scenes in our house & as Minnie is keenly exploring the Christmas story during Advent it seemed appropriate to make a Nativity-themed scene.
+We're big fans of small world play in our house & as my preschooler is currently exploring the Christmas Story it seemed appropriate to make a Nativity-themed scene.
 We made this eco-friendly version from a variety of recycled items & old fabric, & the final result was beautiful.

 Small recycled cardboard boxes